thruthesky/social_kit/README.md

 ### Sleep Walker

 - You can move around a widget in a stack.
+It is useful to give some decoration under the stack.

 - The speed of the each move is set by the starting point of the `duration`.
 Meaning, the speed of the current position to next position is depends on the `duration` of the current position.
 So, the last `duration` is ignored.